No AI permissions given, ever.

 “Took you long enough,” someone sitting in the back griped.
 “We’re freezing.”

-“Help me,” the man beside her said, calling up toward the front of the truck.
+“Help me, will you?” the man beside her called up toward the front of the truck.
 “She’s hurt.”

 The front door popped open and a short man with a thick, dark mustache jumped down, hurrying toward the back.